rsrini7/Smart-Support-Buddy/project_architecture_summary.md

 - **Features**:
   - Semantic search with configurable similarity
   - Real-time embedding and indexing
+  - **Automatic deduplication for all sources (MSG, Jira, Confluence, StackOverflow) using content-based SHA256 hashes**
   - Admin UI for monitoring and management
   - Persistent storage and backup support